14H034160212/HHH-An-Online-Question-Answering-System-for-Medical-Questions/BiLSTM+Attention/README.md

 This is the BiLSTM + Attention model.

-The training platform is Colab.
+The training platform is Colab or a Linux system.

 The total number of data = `10000`